AWS VPC NAT – NAT Gateway

 • AWS Direct Connect Gateway does not support transitive routing and has limits on the number of VGWs that can be connected.

-• AWS DX Gateway can be combined with AWS Transit Gateway using transit VIF attachment which enables your network to connect up to three regional centralized routers over a private dedicated connection
+• AWS DX Gateway can be combined with AWS Transit Gateway using transit VIF attachment which enables your network to connect up to six regional centralized routers over a private dedicated connection. (increased from 3 to 6 Transit Gateways)

 • Each AWS Transit Gateway is a regional resource and acts as a network transit hub to interconnect VPCs in the same region, consolidating VPC routing configuration in one place.